 A Cabeceo Story

-She looked at me while they were talking, but it wasn't like she wanted to dance with me.
-It was more like she happened to be staring in my direction.
+She looked at me while they were talking.
+But it wasn't like she wanted to dance with me, it was more like she happened to be staring in my direction.
 I ignored her and searched for other prospective partners.
 Occasionally, her girl friend went to dance, but she didn't accept any invitation, just sat there watching.
-When her girl friend returned they resumed their conversation.
+When her girl friend returned, they resumed their conversation.

 At that moment it suddenly dawned on me that perhaps she was interested in dancing with me.
 She might not be a good dancer, but I was ready to give a try since she has been looking at me for so long.
 I nodded at her, and she nodded back.
 To make sure she was responding to my cabeceo, I looked around to see if anyone was communicating with her, but I found no one doing that.
 So I stood up and walked towards her.
 She stared at me all the way until I reached her table.
 “A very patient girl, brave, confident, and very persistent.”
 I thought.
 That was one thing I learned about cabeceo that night.